ArctosDB/documentation-wiki/_documentation/geology.markdown

  - Series/Epoch - (defintion to come) Series/Epoch values are controlled by the [ctchronostrat_series_epoch](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctchronostrat_series_epoch) code table.
  - Stage/Age - (defintion to come) Stage/Age values are controlled by the [ctchronostrat_stage_age](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctchronostrat_stage_age) code table.

 Informal chronostrata can be added to localities using the informal chronostratigraphy attribute.
-Informal chronostratigraphy (defintion to come) informal chronostratigraphy values are controlled by the [ctchronostrat_informal](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctchronostrat_informal) code table.
+Informal chronostratigraphy (defintion to come).
+Informal chronostratigraphy values are controlled by the [ctchronostrat_informal](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctchronostrat_informal) code table.

+### Lithostratigraphy
- - <a href="https://en.wikipedia.org/wiki/Lithostratigraphy">Lithostratigraphy</a> - stata based on the lithologic properties of the rock.
+<a href="https://en.wikipedia.org/wiki/Lithostratigraphy">Lithostratigraphy</a> is the branch of geologic stratigraphy in which stata are based on the lithologic properties of the rock.
+Lihtostrata can be added to localities using the following locality attributes:

+ - lithodemic suite - (definition to come) Lithodemic suite values are controlled by the [ctlithodemic_suite](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlithodemic_suite) code table.
+ - lithostratigraphic group - (definition to come) Lithostratigraphic group values are controlled by the [ctlithostratigraphic_group](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlithostratigraphic_group) code table.
+ - lithostratigraphic formation - (definition to come) Lithostratigraphic formation values are controlled by the [ctlithostratigraphic_formation](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlithostratigraphic_formation) code table.
+ - lithostratigraphic member - (definition to come) Lithostratigraphic member values are controlled by the [ctlithostratigraphic_member](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlithostratigraphic_member) code table.
+ - lithostratigraphic bed - (definition to come) Lithostratigraphic bed values are controlled by the [ctlithostratigraphic_bed](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctlithostratigraphic_bed) code table.

 ## Petrology